What to Expect

 The practical matters of daily life can be disrupted, too.
 For instance, if you live outside the Seattle area, you may need to relocate here for a while during your treatment.

 At times you may settle into the new routine of treatment.
 Sometimes the whole experience may feel overwhelming.
-Common feelings include depression, anxiety, mood swings, and fear of recurrence or death.
+Feelings that can accompany a serious diagnosis include depression, anxiety, mood swings, and fear of complications or death.
 These feelings may continue after your treatment ends.
-The staff at Seattle Cancer Care Alliance can help you deal with both the practical and emotional impacts of your cancer and treatment.